robotology/wb-toolbox/doc/mkdocs/data/install.md

 In order to use the `WB-Toolbox` in Matlab you have to add some folders to the Matlab path.

-If you usually execute Matlab from the command line, exporting the following environment variable should be enough:
+If you usually launch Matlab from the command line, exporting the following environment variable should be enough:

 ```bash
 export MATLABPATH=<install-prefix>/mex:<install-prefix>/share/WBToolbox:<install-prefix>/share/WBToolbox/images